-Railing posts are typically made of 4” x 4” wood posts that are securely fastened to the frame or deck surface, depending on installation best practices.
+Railing posts are typically made of 4″ x 4″ wood posts that are securely fastened to the frame or deck surface, depending on installation best practices.
 Depending on the style of your deck railing, wood posts can be covered by decorative composite post sleeves that give it a clean finish and help prevent moisture damage.
-Or you can opt for sleek aluminum posts which are narrower, giving you a more minimalist look.
+Or you can opt for sleek aluminum posts which are narrower, providing a more minimalist look.

-A railing system includes the top rail, bottom rail, and infill (the section between the top and bottom rails) which are all installed between the posts.
-Material options for your rails and infills vary, allowing you to customize the look of your railing for a unique deck perimeter.
+A railing system includes the top rail, bottom rail, and infill (the section between the top and bottom rails), which are all installed between the railing posts.
+Material options for your rails and infills vary, so you can customize the look of your railing for a unique deck perimeter.

 Stairs get you from your deck to your lawn or patio.
 Depending on your deck height, you may have only one to two steps, or a whole flight of stairs.
-Your deck height and shape play important roles in your deck stairs design, which can vary from straight stairs to wraparound stairs, and more.
-Before deciding on a stairs design, be sure to consult local building codes to ensure your design is compliant.
+Your deck height and shape play important roles in your deck stair design, which can vary from straight stairs to spiral stairs and more.
+Before deciding on a stair design, be sure to consult local building codes to ensure your design is compliant.

 Now that you understand the parts of a deck that make up its anatomy, you’re ready to start planning for your build.